Contents

 'http://example/example/_design/pry/_rewrite/README.html'.

-Note that it is difficult to use pry
+Note that it is difficult to use pry with virtually hosts.

 You are better off using the real hostname.

-This represents the entire API for pry
+This represents the entire API for pry.

 rewrites[